brentp/clustermodel/README.md

 Existing Regions
 ================
 We may have a list of regions from one study to compare to another study.
-We can do this with the sub-command **regional** along with the --regions arg that gives a BED file of regions to test.
+We can do this by specifying the --regions arg that gives a BED file of regions to test.
 In this case, the clustering is not performed (so clustering parameters are not used.
 Probes that fall into each region in the --regions argument will be assumed as a cluster and the linear model will be run.
 Here is an example call:

     python -m clustercorr \
-        regional \
         'methylation ~ disease + (1|CpG)' \
         clustercorr/tests/example-covariates.txt \
         clustercorr/tests/example-methylation.txt.gz \
         --regions r.bed

-Note that the arguments are the same except for `regional` and the --regions argument giving the regions to test.
-This method can also work for e*X*pression.
+Note that the arguments are the same except for the --regions argument giving the regions to test.
+This method can also work for e *X* pression.

 Assumptions
 ===========